 Recent trends in the operational efficiency of the U.S. ethanol industry are analyzed in this article.
-There is a clear upward trend over time in ethanol conversion rates at dry mill plants, which steadily increased from around 2.80 gallons per bushel of corn and sorghum in late 2014 to a peak near 3.00 in mid-2019.
-This represents about a 9 percent total increase in efficiency, or a gain of roughly 1.8 percent per year.
-There was a notable dip in the conversion rate during the initial stages of the coronavirus pandemic, but then the rate recovered steadily to a peak of 2.97 in September 2021.
+There is a clear upward trend over time in ethanol conversion rates at dry mill plants, which steadily increased from around 2.80 gallons per bushel of corn and sorghum in late 2014 to a peak near 3.00 in mid-2019 and again at the end of 2024.
+There was a notable dip in the conversion rate during the initial stages of the coronavirus pandemic, but the rate recovered steadily afterwards.
 Just the opposite of ethanol conversion rates, there is a clear downward trend in dried distillers grains with solubles (DDGS) conversion rates over time.
-The DDGS rate starts around 17.25 pounds per bushel of corn in 2014 and then declines to a low of 15.25 pounds in July 2023.
+The DDGS rate starts around 17.25 pounds per bushel of corn in 2014 and then declines to a low of 14.78 pounds in June 2024.
+This represents a 2.56 pound drop in DDGS production per bushel of corn, or a 15 percent decline.
 The most rapid gain in operational efficiency is associated with the corn oil conversion rate.
-From a low in December 2014 to the peak in May 2023, the corn oil conversion rate increased from 0.48 to 0.91 pounds per bushel of corn processed, or an increase of 90 percent.
+From a low in December 2014 to the peak in December 2024, the corn oil conversion rate increased from 0.48 to 0.94 pounds per bushel of corn processed, or an increase of about 100 percent.
 The picture that emerges from the analysis is one of tradeoffs in operational efficiency of dry mill ethanol plants, with more ethanol and corn oil production coming at the expense of less DDGS.
-This is estimated to have netted ethanol producers an additional \$0.28 of revenue per bushel of corn processed over the last decade.
+This is estimated to have netted ethanol producers an additional \$0.19 of revenue per bushel of corn processed over the last decade.